TreeGateway/tree-gateway/README.md

-# Tree Gateway
-This is a full featured and free API Gateway in node JS

-## Why do I need an API Gateway?

 An API gateway provides a single, unified entry point across one or more internal APIs.
 It is an important element in any microservice architecture.

 ![No Gateway](images/no-gateway.png) ![Versus](images/versus.png) ![Tree Gateway](images/gateway.png)